 Hang the S hooks in the middle of each self.

-The light fixture came with chain for hanging.
+The light fixture came with a chain for hanging.
 Hang the chain on the S hooks.

 Hang the lights.